Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Results

-\paragraph{\codename improves CoT recipes over iterations.} \looseness=-1 In Figure~\ref{fig:learning_curves} the average training accuracy~(averaged over iterations up to the current iteration) of the \textit{Logical Deduction} task is plotted over the training iterations.
+\paragraph{\codename improves CoT recipes over iterations.} \looseness=-1 In Figure~\ref{fig:learning_curves}, we plot the average training accuracy~(averaged over iterations up to the current iteration) over training iterations on \textit{Logical Deduction}.
 For all three model variants, the initial training accuracy is relatively low, but it gradually increases (with occasional fluctuations) over iterations until convergence.
-This is the result of evolution and recombination of the recipes associated with training examples (which was the motivation for the name \codename).
+This is the result of evolution and recombination of the recipes associated with training examples.